Skip to main content

 What if the block is missing some attributes?

 If the block does not have any attributes or has only a few of them declared in the block.json, you can still try to extend the block API by declaring additional attributes for that block.
-Follow the filters reference guide, to create a block that uses the additional_block_attributes property.
-The attributes will be available to query from that block.

 class CoreCode extends WPGraphQL\ContentBlocks\Blocks\Block